jmadureira/netdata-cookbook/README.md

 - `install_method` - Installation method.
 - `binary_repository` -  Location of the repository for binary packages.
-- `binary_package` - The binary package to be installed.
+- `binary_package` - The binary package to be installed (note: 'netdata-latest.gz.run' is the default value that updates NetData on every chef-client run).
 - `binary_install_options` - Array of options to pass to the binary package installation script ('--accept' is required for automated installation).
 - `binary_post_install_options` - Array of options to pass to the binary package post installation script.